terrry11/install-blue-merle/README.md

 ./setup.sh <ip_address>
 ```
 ```
-Warning:
-Please ensure that you are running the latest firmware!
+Warning: Please ensure that you are running the latest firmware!
 Device's side-switch should be in the down position. (away from recessed dot) Enter IP address: <ip_address>
 ...
 Enter password: <password>
 ...
+Device will now reboot.
 After reboot:
 Flip side-switch into the up position. (towards recessed dot) Follow on-device MCU prompts.